baguilar6174/java-essential-training/src/poo/polymorphism/README.md

 # Inheritance

 Is where one class becomes an extension of another class.
-There are two parties involved in inheritance:
+There are two parties involved in poo.polymorphism.inheritance:

 Parent (super, parent or base) class and Child (sub, child or derived) class